Grand Rapids, Michigan: Entertainment and performing arts

+Grand Rapids is home to many theaters and stages.
+The city's largest theater is Meijer Majestic Theatre (renamed from Civic Theatre in 2006 after renovations to the original theater building were funded by private donations led by Fred and Lena Meijer); DeVos Hall, and the convertible Van Andel Arena.
+Further east of downtown is the historic Wealthy Theatre.
+Studio 28, the first megaplex in the United States, is in Grand Rapids; it reopened in 1988 with a seating capacity of 6,000.
+The megaplex ceased operations on November 23, 2008.
+The Grand Rapids company also owns many theaters around West Michigan.
+The Acrisure Amphitheater, a planned outdoor venue with 12,000 seats, is expected to open in 2026.

 Grand Rapids Ballet Company was founded in 1971 and is one of Michigan's few professional ballet companies.
 The ballet company is on Ellsworth Avenue in the Heartside neighborhood, where it moved in 2000.
 In 2007, it expanded its facility by adding the LEED-certified Peter Wege Theater.

 Opera Grand Rapids, founded in 1966, is the state's longest-running professional company.
 In February 2010, the opera moved into a new facility in the Fulton Heights neighborhood.

-A January 21, 2011 Newsweek article listed Grand Rapids as a "dying city" because of its drop in population from 2000 to 2009.
-Director Rob Bliss and producer Scott Seven filmed a vigorous, 5,000-person community response titled The Grand Rapids LipDub, released May 26, which was the first-ever citywide lip dub video; film critic Roger Ebert described it as "the greatest music video ever made".
-The video held the world record for largest lip dub for two years and has amassed over 5 million views on YouTube; PRNewswire awarded its producers the "Earnie Award" for Best Use of Video in Social Media.

 Grand Rapids is also home to Art Prize, the largest art exposition in the U.S. Art Prize began in 2009 with the over 200,000 visitors and has since doubled the number of visitors it receives each year.
 Artprize receives many international visitors each year and is still growing with over 1,500 entries from 48 countries across 200+ venues in 2015.